sethbr11/doc-site/README.md

 # Documentation Site

 This project is a simple documentation site that dynamically generates an index of markdown files and displays their content.
 The site includes a sidebar for navigation and a main content area for displaying the markdown content.
+An example of this can be viewed at [docsite.brockefni.com](https://docsite.brockefni.com).

 ## Features